Jack Monroe (character): Powers and abilities

 While Jack Monroe's strength, endurance, reflexes, and agility were not beyond the limits of the human body, they were superior to that of any Olympic athlete who ever competed.
 As a result of not going through the Vita-Ray process, his transformation eventually drove him insane and gave him a form of cancer.

 As Nomad, he wore a pair of stun-discs on each shoulder near the collarbone.
 These 6 in tool-steel alloy discs could be thrown as projectile weapons.

 Monroe has extensive experience in hand-to-hand combat, having received personal tutoring by Captain America.
 He is also an expert marksman.

-As Scourge, he had access to an array of equipment based on devices confiscated from costumed criminals, created for the Scourge identity by the Commission on Superhuman Activities on Henry Gyrich's orders.
+As Scourge, he had access to an array of equipment based on devices confiscated from costumed criminals, created for the Scourge identity by the Commission on Superhuman Activities on Henry Peter Gyrich's orders.
 Such items seen in use by Monroe include versions of the Goblin glider, the Unicorn's energy-projecting headgear, and Stilt-Man's telescoping legs, as well as other unspecified weaponry.
 Certain items were installed in the Scourge costume, while others were miniaturized with Pym particles and stored in one of the costume's gauntlets; all of this equipment was accessible through voice-coded commands.
 Monroe was also able to use his gauntlet's store of Pym particles to alter his own size or that of other people and objects; however, his supply of the particles was not infinite, and exhausting that supply could force him to abandon much of his stored weaponry.